The Dirty Hands - Events: Feral Cats & Planting Days | Conference Program | Landcare Wellbeing Report

 This project allows Landcare Tasmania to work with 13 landholders in the Meander Valley to plant nearly 11,000 plants and restore parts of this productive catchment.
 The Meander project will help fight erosion on creeks, contribute to biodiversity conservation, and provide shelterbelts in production areas that will benefit stock, pastures and soils.
 Read more to see the beautiful photos from this stunning site!

-The planting was supported by the State Government's Landcare Action Grants as well as conference offset donations from the ANZCA and the Ecological Society of Australia.
+The planting was supported by the State Government's Landcare Action Grants, Landcare Tasmania's Tasmanian Landcare Fund and the JM Roberts Trust, as well as conference offset donations from the ANZCA and the Ecological Society of Australia.

 Can you support our projects?